declanelcocks/mean-hacker-news-tracker/README.md

 2. Frontend
   - [Angular](https://angularjs.org/)
   - [angular-resource](https://docs.angularjs.org/api/ngResource/service/$resource) - Means we can fetch all of our posts with one line of code, hallelujah.
-  - [angular-route](https://docs.angularjs.org/api/ngRoute/service/$route) - Controlling all of the routing within the app
+  - [angular-route](https://docs.angularjs.org/api/ngRoute/service/$route) - Controls all of the routing within the app.
   - Moment
   - [Bootstrap](http://getbootstrap.com)